astramieri/oracle-apex/docs/shared_components.md

 	You add a list to a page by creating a region and specifying the region type as a list.

-	Oracle APEX supports two types of lists:
-	- static lists
-	- dynamic lists (based on SQL query or a PL/SQL function executed at runtime)
+	Oracle APEX supports two types of lists: static lists and dynamic lists (based on SQL query or a PL/SQL function executed at runtime)

 - **Navigation Menu**

 	A navigation menu is a list of links that enable users to navigate the pages in an application.
 Navigation menus are supported only in applications using the **Universal Theme**.